Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Over-parametrized regime

 In the over-parametrized setting we assume that {$D\hatt V_{w(0)}$ is surjective, \ie its singular values are uniformly bounded away from $0$.
 This is only possible in the finite state space setting and is automatically the case if} the number of parameters $p$ is larger than the size of the state space $\SS$.
-Admittedly, in applications such as AlphaGo \citep{Silver:16, Silver:17}, it is unrealistic to over-parametrize, but we start with this regime as it parallels the study of over-parametrized supervised learning for global convergence of the training loss.
-Analysis of the under-parametrized regime will be discussed in the next subsection.
+Admittedly, in applications such as AlphaGo \citep{Silver:16, Silver:17}, it is unrealistic to over-parametrize, but we start with this regime, which parallels the study of over-parametrized supervised learning, to develop the intuition of the reader and introduce some important lemmas.
+Analysis of the under-parametrized regime will be discussed in the next section.
 In order to state our first result, we introduce the scalar product in {$\FF$ defined by} $\dtp{a,b}_0 = \dtp{a, g_{w(0)} b} $ where $g_w := (D\hatt V_{w} \cdot D\hatt V_{w}^\top)^{-1}$, and denote by $\|\,\cdot\,\|_0$ the norm it induces.
 Note that $g_w$ is the metric tensor of the pushforward metric induced by the parametric model $\hatt V~:~\Rr^p \to \FF$.
-Note that if the singular values of $D\hatt V_{w(0)}$ are uniformly bounded away from $0$, the norms $\|\,\cdot \,\|_\mu, \|\,\cdot \,\|_0$ are equivalent, \ie there exists $\kappa > 0$ such that $\kappa^{-1}\|f\|_0<\|f\|_\mu < \kappa \|f\|_0$ for all $f \in \FF$\,.
+Furthermore, we note that if the singular values of $D\hatt V_{w(0)}$ are uniformly bounded away from $0$, the norms $\|\,\cdot \,\|_\mu, \|\,\cdot \,\|_0$ are equivalent, \ie there exists $\kappa > 0$ such that $\kappa^{-1}\|f\|_0<\|f\|_\mu < \kappa \|f\|_0$ for all $f \in \FF$\,.